hornos/gridhowto/README.md

     ceph-fuse -m $(hostname) /common

-## Globus
-Install the certificate utilities and Globus on your mac:

-    make globus_simple_ca globus_gsi_cert_utils

-There is a hash mismatch between OpenSSL 0.9 and 1.X.
-Install newer OpenSSL on your mac.
-You can use the NCE module/package manager.
-Load the Globus and the new OpenSSL environment:

-    module load globus openssl

-The Grid needs a PKI, which protects access and the communication.
-You can create as many CA2 as you like.
-It is advised to make many short-term and flat CAs.
-Edit grid scripts as well as templates in `share/globus_simple_ca` if you want to change key parameters.
-Create a Root CA:

-    bin/ca create <CA> [days] [email]

-The new CA is created under the `ca/<ID>` directory.
-The CA certificate is installed under `ca/grid-security` to make requests easy.
-If you compile Globus with the old OpenSSL (system default) you have to use old-style subject hash.
-Create old CA hash by:

-    bin/ca oldhash

-Request & sign host certificates:

-    bin/ca host <CA> <FQDN>
-    bin/ca sign <CA> <FQDN>

-Certs, private keys and requests are in `ca/<CA>/grid-security`.
-There is also a `ca/<CAHASH>` directory link for each CA. You have to use the `<CAHASH>` in the playbooks.
-Edit `globus_vars.yml` and set the default CA hash.

-Create and sign the sysop cert:

-    bin/ca user <CA> sysop "System Operator"
-    bin/ca sign <CA> sysop

-In order to use `sysop` as a default grid user you have to copy cert and key into the `keys` directory:

-    bin/ca keys <CA> sysop

-Create a pkcs12 version if you need for the browser (this command works in the `keys` directory):

-    bin/ca p12 sysop

-Test your user certificate:

-    bin/ca verify rootca sysop

-### GSI SSH
-Install Globus on the root servers:

-    bin/play @@root globus

-Install CA certificates, host key and host cert:

-    bin/play @@root globus_ca

-Install the Gridmap file.
-Get the `sysop` DN and edit `globus_vars.yml`:

-    bin/ca subject <CA> sysop
-    bin/play @@root globus_gridmap

-This command starts GSI SSH on port 2222:

-    bin/play @@root globus_ssh

-Test GSI SSH from OS X by shf3 since it is the best CLI tool for SSH stuff.
-Check DNS resolution, client and host should resolv the root server names.
-Other users should be created by LDAP.

-### Apache with Globus
-You can use the Globus PKI for Apache SSL (the default CA is used):

-    bin/play @@root globus_httpd

-## LDAP

 ## Slurm
 Slurm is a batch scheduler for the cluster with `low` `normal` and `high` queues.
 First you have to create a munge key to protect authentication: